josecrdz1999/cosasfeas/README.md

 _[⬆ Back to Top](#table-of-contents)_

 68. ### Question68
-Which is LEAST useful when measuring Code Maintainability?
+Which metric is LEAST useful when measuring Code Maintainability?

 - [ ] Function Points.
 - [x] Cyclomatic Complexity.